Current Suspected Overdose Deaths in Delaware for 2024: Get Help Now!

 Get Smart: About Antibiotics Use and Resistance

 Since their discovery in the 1920s, antibiotics have transformed our ability to treat infections.
-As antibiotic resistance increases, these lifesaving drugs do not work as well as they once did, and successfully treating common infections have become more difficult.
+As antibiotic resistance increases, these lifesaving drugs do not work as well as they once did, and successfully treating common infections has become more difficult.

 Get Smart: Know When Antibiotics Work for Patients/Consumers

-Common infections, whether caused by bacteria or viruses, are often painful; and can get in the way of our well-being and everyday lives.
+Common infections, whether caused by bacteria or viruses, are often painful and can get in the way of our well-being and everyday lives.
 Many infections do not require antibiotics, but there are other actions you can take to lessen symptoms.

 Get Smart: Know When Antibiotics Work for Healthcare Professionals